 - Wash and trim the green beans.

 - Heat a large skillet or wok over medium heat.
 Add the oil and heat until shimmering.

 - Add the green beans to the skillet and cook for 3-5 minutes, stirring often.

 - Add the soy sauce, vinegar, chili paste, ginger, garlic, sweetener, and water and continue cooking, stirring often, until most of the liquid has evaporated.

 - Drizzle with sesame oil just before serving.

 We use and love Lakanto monkfruit for the sweetener.
-Use code THATLOWCARBLIFE for 20% off your order at Lakanto.com.
+We buy most of our sweeteners and specialty ingredients at Thrive Market.

 All information and tools presented and written within this site are intended for informational purposes only.
 This information is provided as a courtesy and there is no guarantee that the information is accurate.